rsyslog/rsyslog/source/configuration/modules/imfile.rst

 Legacy Configuration Directives
 -------------------------------

-   The file being monitored.
-So far, this must be an absolute name (no macros or templates)
+Note: in order to preserve compatibility with previous versions, the LF escaping in multi-line messages is turned off for legacy-configured file monitors (the "escapeLF" input parameter).
+This can cause serious problems.
+So it is highly suggested that new deployments use the new :ref:`input() statement<stmt_input>` and keep LF escaping turned on.

 .. index::
    single: imfile; $InputFileName
 .. function:: $InputFileName /path/to/file

+   The file being monitored.
+So far, this must be an absolute name (no macros or templates)

 .. index::
    single: imfile; $InputFileTag